-This handbook does not create a contract between the student and the University, and the University reserves the right to change, replace, or amend any of the provisions or policies contained herein, in its sole discretion.
-For the most recent version, visit www.arbor.edu/studenthandbook.
+This Handbook does not create a contract between the student and the University, and the University reserves the right to change, replace, or amend any of the provisions or policies contained herein, in its sole discretion.
+This online version will always be the most recent version.